YuxinYin0906/p8105_final_project/p8105_final_project.md

 ## Intended final products

+- A website comprising the following pages:

+1)  Homepage: Provides a brief introduction to the project.
+2)  Exploratory Data Analysis Page: Offers in-depth exploration of the project’s data.
+3)  Flight Delay Prediction Model Page: Presents details about the developed flight delay prediction model.
+4)  Conclusions Page: Summarizes key findings and conclusions of the project.
+5)  Interactive Dashboard Page: Utilizing R-Shiny, this page hosts an interactive dashboard for dynamic data exploration.

+- A comprehensive report: A well-organized document ensuring clear and concise presentation of our project, covering all aspects from introduction to conclusions.
+- A brief screencast: A concise video presentation showcasing the project’s key features and highlights.

 ## Anticipated data sources

 The study intends to use two data sets.
 The first one on-time data for